CBIIT/INS-Data/README.md

 ## Curate Resources

 **This independent step manages the curation and packaging of NCI research resources for INS.** Resources represent tools, datasets, databases, and other research aids curated for the cancer research community.
-The initial set of resources was migrated from the [Resources for Researchers (R4R)](https://www.cancer.gov/research/resources) content using a one-time conversion script (`process_r4r_content.py`).

-Ongoing resource curation is managed through a curated TSV file at `data/01_intermediate/resources/resources_{date}.tsv`.
+Resource curation is managed through a curated TSV file at `data/01_intermediate/resources/resources_{date}.tsv`.
 After edits are made to this file (adding, updating, or removing resources), the packaging module processes it into the final output.

 ### Resource Packaging Workflow